 Location: Starting at the intersection of Highway 70 & 81 travel south on Highway 81 for 5.6 miles to Sugden Road.
 Take Sugden Road west for approximately 3/4 of a mile to Beaver Creek bridge.
-Property is located on north side of road.
+Property is located on south side of road.

 Starting at the Red River bridge on Highway 81 travel north 14 miles to Sugden Road.
 Take Sugden Road west approximately 3/4 mile west to Beaver Creek bridge.
-Property is on north side of road.
+Property is on south side of road.

 Water: Beaver Creek normally provides year around water.
 This is the tailwaters of Waurika Lake so flooding has been limited by the conservation dam.
 Beside running water Beaver Creek offers Channel and Flathead catfish and Hybrid striped bass fishing.

 Electricity: Electricity is available on Sugden road for future building.

 Access: An all-weather road only 3/4 of a mile from Highway 81 gives you good access in any weather for cars or trucks.

 Grass: 158 acres formerly in wheat have been planted in WW-B Dahl grass.
 This grass has shown in recent years to provide outstanding hay forage along with increased cattle numbers.
 Balance of the land is in Bermuda grass.

 Resources: This tract features over 800 native Pecan trees.
 The Pecan orchard has been maintained for many years with the producer spraying, mowing and trimming the trees.
 In 2018 it has been sprayed and mowed for upcoming harvest.

 Livestock: Ranch has good fences around perimeter and the cultivated ground has been seeded in improved grasses.
 Beaver Creek provides water for the livestock.
 Pecan Tree bottoms feature Bermuda Grass for grazing.